AdobeDocs/commerce-admin.en/help/stores-purchase/delivery.md

 ---
 # Shipping and delivery

 Studies show that stores offering customers a choice of several delivery methods have higher conversion rates than those that use a single method.
-You can set up a variety of delivery methods and shipping carriers.
+You can set up various delivery methods and shipping carriers.
 The [shipping settings](shipping-settings.md) establish the point of origin for all shipments made from your store or warehouse and your preference for managing orders shipped to multiple addresses.
 You can easily create [shipping labels](shipping-labels.md) for new and existing orders from the Admin of your store.
 Labels can be produced when a shipment is created, or later.
 Shipping labels are stored in PDF format and downloaded to your computer.

 >[!NOTE]
 >